Compositional Hardness of Code in Large Language Models -- A Probabilistic Perspective: Results

 \end{theorem} The proof is presented in appendix \ref{proof_theorem}.
-We see that longer problems become harder to solve due to the noise injected into the decoding steps by previously generated tokens.
-This shows that a model that fully utilizes its context in decoding (\ie~the next token probability distribution is explicitly a function of all the previous tokens), can have a hard time mixing different concepts due to the screening effect.
+We see that longer problems become harder to solve within the same context relative to solving them in parallel due to the noise injected into the decoding steps by previously generated tokens.
+We reiterate this is a stronger statement than the success rate dropping exponentially with the number of compositions, as shown in \cite{dziri2024faith}, but rather that success rate drops exponentially relative to solving the problems in parallel (which in itself is also exponential in number of compositions), leading to a multi-agent efficiency.
 This result implies that for long coding problems, it is more beneficial to distribute sub-tasks between different instances of the LLM, and not expose it to the full context.
-Additionally, this result provides a view of the model's effective context length through the lens of screening -- additional irrelevant context may reduce model's performance on other tasks within the context window exponentially with length.
-The intuition to the result is that there are more incorrect solutions than correct ones, so the random noise usually reduces their total probability mass.

-We note that for the union bound of theorem \ref{theorem:1} to hold, we need the number of solutions to be bounded by an exponential in the length of the solution, $L_1+L_2$:
+We note that for the union bound of theorem \ref{theorem:1} to hold, the number of solutions needs to be bounded by an exponential in the length of the solution, $L_1+L_2$:

-Typically, we expect the number of solutions to a problem to grow exponentially with the length of the shortest solution, $y$:
+Typically, we expect the number of solutions to a problem to grow exponentially relative to shortest solution length, $y$:

-As each line of code can be implemented slightly differently, lines may be interchanged, different variable names, etc. Still, the exponential's coefficient is expected to be small as most sequences are not correct solutions to the problem due to the constraints between the tokens (\eg, once a variable name is chosen, it is fixed throughout the solution).
-With the empirical values calculated in subsection \ref{exp:assumptions}, we see empirically that the coefficient of the exponential number of solutions is $\approx 0.005$, thus for a solution of length $L_1+L_2=1,600$ tokens, we have $N<\delta \cdot exp(8) = 3,000\cdot\delta$ solutions.
+As variable names may be changed, lines implemented differently, etc. Still, the exponential's coefficient is small as most sequences are not correct solutions due to constraints between the tokens (\eg, once a variable name is chosen, it is fixed throughout the solution).
+With the empirical values calculated in subsection \ref{exp:assumptions}, we see empirically that the coefficient of the exponential number of solutions is $\approx 0.005$, thus for a solution of length $L_1+L_2=1,600$ tokens, we have $N<\delta \cdot \exp(8) = 3,000\cdot\delta$ solutions.